maikschneider/bw_jsoneditor/README.md

 ## Usage

-The extension adds a new [custom input](https://docs.typo3.org/m/typo3/reference-tca/main/en-us/ColumnsConfig/Type/User/Index.html) of renderType `jsonEditor`.
+The extension adds a new [custom input](https://docs.typo3.org/m/typo3/reference-tca/main/en-us/ColumnsConfig/Type/User/Index.html) with renderType `jsonEditor`.
 You can use the new type in TCA or Content Blocks.

 ### TCA